 The University of Pittsburgh, School of Nursing is pleased to offer the Nurse-Midwife major within our nationally recognized DNP program.
 Nurse-midwives, part of the centuries-long tradition of midwifery, provide services to foster a supportive environment for women and families before, during, and after pregnancy, including well-woman care.
 This major will prepare graduates to sit for the national certification examination in Nurse-Midwifery and to apply for state licensure as a Certified Nurse-Midwife (CNM) from appropriate state boards.
-It achieved pre-accreditation status from the Accreditation Commission for Midwifery Education (ACME) in February 2016.
+It achieved FULL accreditation status from the Accreditation Commission for Midwifery Education (ACME) in February 2022.

 As a discipline, midwifery pre-dates hospitals; today, midwifery has evolved beyond caring for a woman during birth.
 CNMs provide routine prenatal and post-natal care, labor and birth care, and post-menopausal care.
 Nurse-midwives have secured satisfying and challenging employment in private practices, hospitals, birth centers, and health clinics.
 It is estimated that CNM-attended births account for 7% of all U.S. births in total.
 Of these deliveries, approximately 97% occur in hospitals and 1.8% take place in freestanding birth centers.
 For more information about the profession, including salary and employment details, please visit the American College of Nurse-Midwives website.